AMS Math in Moscow Scholarship program

 - Classes are small, offering individual attention to all students.

 - Students have the opportunity to take directed study courses outside of the normal list of course offerings.

 - Questions about the Math in Moscow program?
 Students who are interested in this program, but would like to learn more about it from an alumnus of the program, should send an email.
 Please use this for questions about the program itself, such as questions about the courses, the academic value of the program, preparations for going on the program, living and traveling in Russia, etc. See below for queries regarding the scholarship program.

-- Questions about applying for a scholarship?
-Contact the AMS Membership and Programs Department with any questions at 800-321-4267, ext.
-4113, or submit an inquiry.
+Questions about this program?
+Contact the AMS Professional Programs Department with any questions at 800-321-4267, ext.
+4096, or submit an inquiry.